Workers’ Compensation Attorneys in McMinnville, Oregon

 Can I see my own doctor for a work injury?

-Typically, yes.
-Some employees are allowed to see their own physician, provided the provider is eligible to treat workers’ compensation patients.
-If your employer has a network that manages injuries and illnesses under a managed care plan, we will help ensure you receive the proper medical treatment without interruption.
+Often, yes.
+Many workers may see their own physician as long as the provider is authorized to treat workers’ compensation patients.
+If your employer uses a managed care plan, we can help ensure you receive appropriate medical care without interruption.

 What benefits will I receive if my claim is approved?

-Once your claim is accepted, you may recover the cost of all reasonable and necessary medical treatment, two-thirds of your lost wages while unable to work, and potential disability or vocational rehabilitation benefits if you can no longer do the same work as before the injury.
+If your claim is accepted, you may receive coverage for all reasonable and necessary medical treatment, approximately two-thirds of your lost wages while you are unable to work, and potential disability or vocational rehabilitation benefits if you cannot return to your previous job.

 What if my claim is denied?

-If you are denied, don’t despair.
-You have the right to appeal.
-Our McMinnville lawyers will gather more evidence, seek further hearings, and then stand before the Oregon Workers’ Compensation Board to fight for your benefits.
+If your claim is denied, you still have the right to appeal.
+Our McMinnville workers’ compensation attorneys gather additional evidence, pursue hearings, and advocate before the Oregon Workers’ Compensation Board to fight for the benefits you deserve.